 Do high-risk AI systems intended solely for in-house use require the CE mark?

-Therefore, a health institution developing a high-risk AI system for in-house use only shall not CE mark the AI system.
-However, the institution must still comply with the other obligations under the AIA.
-This aligns with EU MDR/IVDR Article 5(5) on in-house manufacturing.
-To ensure compliance, the following conditions must be met:
+A health institution developing an AI system for in-house use only, in accordance with Article 5(5) MDR on in-house manufacturing is not required to undergo a third-party conformity assessment and shall not CE mark the AI system.
+Therefore, third party conformity assessment condition for classification as high-risk AI system under Article 6(1) is not fulfilled.
+To ensure compliance of MDAI for in-house use only, the following conditions, in accordance with Article 5(5) MDR must be met:

 Manufactured and used within a health institution: The system must be manufactured and used within the health institution.
 Its use in other facilities that do not belong to the institution is not permitted.